typelevel/fs2/site/guide.md

 Note that if you want unbounded concurrency, there are also `parEvalMapUnbounded` and `parEvalMapUnorderedUnbounded` versions of these methods which do not take a `maxConcurrent` argument.

-The function `parJoin` runs multiple streams concurrently.
+The function `parJoin` runs multiple streams concurrently, it is very useful when running multiple streams as independent processes instead of making them dependent on each other.
 The signature is:

 ```scala
 // note Concurrent[F] bound